-I opened this post with that background, because it seems maybe I experienced a twighlight zone movie.
+I opened this post with that background because it seems maybe I experienced a twilight zone movie.
 More and more on social media, some woman unfamiliar with what it takes to be a masculine and secure man is telling men what acceptable behavior and clothing is for men.
-When a man is not behaving how these women and men see fit he is now associated with one of the most unintelligent and juvenile terms used to slander a man.
+When a man is not behaving how these women and men see fit, he is now associated with one of the most unintelligent and juvenile terms used to slander a man.
 He’s called gay!

-Though I may not wear a romper or romphim, what another man wears will not impact my paycheck, it will not make me uncomfortable, and I do not really have time to be worrying about what they do with their body and their clothing that they paid for and work for.
+Though I may not wear a romper or romp him, what another man wears will not impact my paycheck, it will not make me uncomfortable, and I do not have time to be worrying about what they do with their body and their clothing that they paid for and work for.

-Next, STOP using terms like GAY, to describe someone’s actions or as a slur.
-There are other adjectives that fit and they are a bit more intelligent.
-Find something that really speaks to what you are trying to say.
-Using the term gay as a slanderous term reduces your intelligence level down to a kindergartener or first grader and even then we should teach our children that their are better words for use to describe individuals.
+Next, STOP using terms like GAY to describe someone’s actions or as a slur.
+Other adjectives fit and they are a bit more intelligent.
+Find something that speaks to what you are trying to say.
+Using the term gay as a slanderous term reduces your intelligence level down to a kindergartener or first grader and even then, we should teach our children that there are better words for use to describe individuals.
 We should even teach our kids that name-calling is not acceptable.

 As I sit back, I now realize why it is so hard for many of the great straight men I know who are secure to meet, date, and marry.
 If they are labeled gay for having taste, being cultured, having brunch with their fraternity brothers, colleagues, and friends, what hope do they have?
 My mentor had hosted brunch for men to connect and discuss ways in which we can work together for quite some time and those relationships he has fostered have provided a brotherhood of men from various walks of life in a multitude of career fields and helped entrepreneurs across this country.
 Some of you ladies are missing your King because he wore a romper and had brunch with the fellas while drinking champagne and not a sagging while drinking a Old English sitting in the backyard.